Medusas71/Sailing-In-Space/TESTING.md

 **1. Issue**:
     When conducting a [Wave Report](https://wave.webaim.org/) on the page, I was advised that a label was missing on the text area part of the form.
 * **Fix**: I found the same question asked on [stack overflow](https://stackoverflow.com/questions/38142464/web-accessibility-failing-on-missing-form-label) and found a resolution in how to add the missing label to the text area part of the form.
 I added aria-label in the text area.

+**2. Issue**:
+    When testing the form from the Contact Us page on an android mobile, you would lose focus of the form and couldn't see what you were typing.
+There were also issues with scrolling within the form.
+* **Fix**: I removed the top margin from the top of the form.
+This allowed the user to actually see the input fields whilst completing the form.

 **Lighthouse testing on each page**